tralalax/tralalax/README.md

 ### About me :
 - 🗺️ Living in France
 - 🗣️ Speaking En / Fr
-- 💫 Currently learning C#
+- 💫 Currently learning Rust & Svelte
 - 🔭 Always learning new things
 - 🤖 Contact me on discord if you need : ```tralala#7229```
 - 👯 Open to collaboration